 Lenovo’s newest Chromebook has three redeeming features: It’s one of the most affordable Chromebooks on offer, it’s nicely designed, and it gets a great battery.
 But it’s also not very fast for use on complex tasks, and it functions rightly as a budget notebook.

 There isn’t a Windows 10 laptop anywhere near this price that compares in build quality, performance and battery life.
 The only one that comes really close is the Lenovo IdeaPad 330, though you won’t get near the portability, both in battery life and chassis size.

 In the Chromebook space, however, there are serious competitors.
 The ASUS C302CA-DHM4 is one such example, with an Intel Core m3 processor, 4GB RAM and 64GB flash storage.
 Also, if you fancy a 2-in-1 design with a touchscreen, Lenovo’s Chromebook C330 delivers an excellent convertible experience.

 Should you buy it?

 Yes.
-If you’re in the market for a premium-felling Chromebook – or even just an affordable laptop – the Lenovo Chromebook S330 is a fantastic option.
+If you’re in the market for a premium-felling Chromebook – or even just an affordable laptop – the Lenovo Chromebook S330 is an excellent option.